ryandub/chef-ghost/README.md

 chef-ghost
 ================
-Cookbook to deploy [Ghost CMS](http://ghost.org/) using MySQL and either Mailgun or local SMTP
+Cookbook to deploy [Ghost](http://ghost.org/) using MySQL and either Mailgun or local SMTP

 Requirements
 ------------